rzarajczyk/xiaomi-air-humidifier-to-mqtt/README.md

   password: <passqord>

 xiaomi-air-humidifier:
-  id: xiaomi-air-purifier   # how will the device be identified in MQTT
+  id: xiaomi-air-humidifier   # how will the device be identified in MQTT
   ip: <device IP>
   token: <device token>
   fetch-interval-seconds: 5  # how often should the Monitor be pulled